jasmineluo5/xcat-helper/README.md

 # xcat-helper
-This is a helper script for the xcat program
+This is a helper script for the xcat program, it works along with the default parameter file

 ## Arguments: